 7. Incorrect use of pointers:

-Improper dereferencing or manipulation of pointers can lead to writing data into unintended memory locations.
-Writing data to unintended memory addresses can corrupt the stack or other program data structures.
+Incorrectly accessing or modifying pointers can result in data being written to unintended memory locations.
+This action has the potential to corrupt the stack or other vital program data structures.